fox-it/citrix-netscaler-triage/README.md

 ```shell
 local ~ $ ssh nsroot@<YOUR-NETSCALER-IP> shell dd if=/dev/da0 bs=10M | tail -c +7 | head -c -6 > da0.img
 ```

+Do note, that this can take some time to complete.
+No progess is shown when using `dd`.
+It is adviced to wait until you gain control back over the prompt.
+This is an indication that `dd` finished.

 #### Create a disk image of the `/dev/md0` disk to your local machine
 ```shell
 local ~ $ ssh nsroot@<YOUR-NETSCALER-IP> shell dd if=/dev/md0 bs=10M | tail -c +7 | head -c -6 > md0.img